shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
- body (required) | [BulkImageSearchRequest](BulkImageSearchRequest.md)| List of queries to request results for and filters to apply per query; these values override the defaults in the query parameters per_query | Number| The number of assets to return per query added_date | Date| Show images added on the specified date added_date_start | Date| Show images added on or after the specified date aspect_ratio_min | Number| Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image
+ body (required) | [BulkImageSearchRequest](BulkImageSearchRequest.md)| List of queries to request results for and filters to apply per query; these values override the defaults in the query parameters added_date | Date| Show images added on the specified date added_date_start | Date| Show images added on or after the specified date aspect_ratio_min | Number| Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image